ceddy4395/seminar-presentation/PITCHME.md

 ### Hybrid approaches

 @ul[spaced-list-items]
-- Implementation combines collaborative and content based approach
 - Incorperate some content based characteristics into collaborative approaches
 - Incorperate some collaborative appraoches characteristics into content based approaches
 - Construct a model which unifies content and collaborative approaches.
 @ulend

 note: